Johns Hopkins Blue Jays men's lacrosse: Alumni in the Premier Lacrosse League (6)

+Alumni in the National Lacrosse League

 William C. Schmeisser Award

+The William C. Schmeisser Award is an award given annually to the NCAA's most outstanding defenseman in men's college lacrosse.
+The award is presented by the USILA and is named after William C. "Father Bill" Schmeisser, a player and coach for Johns Hopkins University in the early 1900s.

 Jack Turnbull Award

-The Jack Turnbull Award is named for Lt.
+The Lt.
+Col. J. I. Turnbull Award is named for Lt.
 Col. Jack Turnbull, a Blue Jays star, who died in World War II after his B-24 crashed while returning from a bombing run over Germany.